Master of Arts

 Core Courses (12 units)

-Philosophical and Theoretical Foundations of Education (3 units)
+MAEL 500: Philosophical and Theoretical Foundations of Education (3 units)

 A critical exploration of the philosophical traditions, historical developments, and theoretical paradigms that have shaped education across cultures and epochs.
 The course examines perennial questions about the aims of education, the nature of knowledge, and the role of the school in society, while highlighting their implications for leadership and governance.
 Students are encouraged to articulate their own leadership philosophy grounded in scholarly traditions and contemporary demands.

-Research Methods and Statistics in Education (3 units)
+MAEL 501: Research Methods and Statistics in Education (3 units)

-An intensive study of research methodologies in education, including qualitative, quantitative, and mixed-methods approaches.
+An intensive study of research methodologies in education, including qualitative, quantitative, and mixed methods approaches.
 The course emphasizes research design, instrumentation, sampling, and data collection.
 Students are trained in statistical techniques for analyzing educational data and interpreting findings in light of current issues.
 The course culminates in the preparation of a research proposal that demonstrates methodological rigor and scholarly inquiry.

-Curriculum Leadership and Instructional Supervision (3 units)
+MAEL 502: Curriculum Leadership and Instructional Supervision (3 units)

 An advanced examination of curriculum theory, design, implementation, and evaluation as they relate to educational leadership.
 The course explores models of instructional supervision, professional development frameworks, and leadership strategies that enhance teacher effectiveness and student learning outcomes.
 Emphasis is placed on the leader’s role in fostering innovation, aligning curriculum with standards, and sustaining quality instruction.

-Comparative Education and Educational Reforms (3 units)
+MAEL 503: Comparative Education and Educational Reforms (3 units)

 A study of comparative education as a field of inquiry into the structures, policies, and reforms of educational systems worldwide.
 The course examines global trends and innovations, with special focus on their applicability to Philippine education.
 Students engage in critical analysis of case studies on reform movements, equity and access, and the implications of globalization for education policy and practice.